-Some people look at winter as a perfectly valid reason to dispense with exercise.
+Some people consider winter a valid reason to dispense with exercise.
 It’s cold, wet, and dark outside.
 Your social engagements dwindle to the bare minimum, especially after the holidays.
 And you’re definitely not showing any skin for the next few months.
 You may find it natural to confine your workouts to the gym.
 However, exercising outdoors in the winter brings a unique set of benefits you can’t access at any other time of year.

 Tips for the novice: However far you’re trying to go on your first snowshoe adventure, cut it in half.
 You typically can’t go as far as you think on snowshoes, especially your first time.
 Snowshoes make it easier to traverse deep snow, but it’s still a relatively slow-moving activity.
 So start small.
-Do it once, then you’ll understand your limits if you want to try a longer hike.
+Do it once, and you’ll understand your limits if you want to try a longer hike.

 The coolest part of snowshoeing is getting out in nature during the winter when there’s a ton of snow and enjoying the beauty of your surroundings.
 Snowshoeing in Grand Teton National Park is one of the most exciting, beautiful ways to see the park and spend an afternoon.
 Plus, there’s no shortage of wildlife and panoramic vistas — bring your camera.
 Anywhere with deep snow is a great place to try snowshoeing.

 Health benefits: Chopping wood is one of the greatest total body workouts you could ever do.
 Arms, legs, back, shoulders, core — you’re using all of them and strengthening them all at once.

 Gear: Work clothes.
 Tough, made-to-take-a-beating work clothes.
 Closed-toe shoes or preferably boots (never barefoot).
 Most importantly, it helps to have an axe.
 Some people use splitting mauls, but a good Michigan axe can be your most versatile one-quiver splitting tool.